-According to Cisco, the shift to remote work had a significant impact on cybersecurity policies.
+According to Cisco, the shift to remote work had a significant impact on cybersecurity policies in 2022.
 To grant remote workers access to files from private computers and internet connections, these policies had to be altered.

 Remote Workforce Statistics: Income and Expenses

 - 12% of remote workers spent over $1,000 on home offices in 2020.

 At the height of the pandemic, most remote workers had to set up a dedicated home office space.
 They needed comfortable and mentally stimulating environments for work.
 42% of those surveyed spent between $100 and $500, while 12% invested over $1,000 to set up home offices.